-Figure 9-2 : Slide-out switch on passenger and driver seat
+Figure 10-2: Slide-out switch on passenger and driver seat

-Figure 9-1: Slide-out switches
+Figure 10-1: Slide-out screen on the Spyder Control System

 OPERATING PRECAUTIONS

 Before the slide-out-room mechanism is to be used, make sure the motorhome is parked, the leveling process has been properly completed.
 Verify that no obstacles (e.g., branches, trees, telephone poles, power/water hookups, trash bins, etc.) are within a five-foot space envelope of that slide-out room to keep from damaging the slide-out room when it is finally deployed.